 Many truck beds do not have enough space to fit long lumbers, so they may stick out of the truck bed and pose a safety risk to other drivers.
 This is why there are laws that regulate this issue.
 In this article, I will explain your legal rights, including how to secure your lumber, what accessories you can use to safely transport it, and what to do if the lumber is longer than the permitted length.

-Transporting Long Lumber in Your Pickup Truck
+Transporting Long Lumber in Truck Bed

 When hauling a load on your vehicle, it’s important to consider the following: